 I could go on, but let me wrap this up by informing you that the compounds used to make the plastic bottles leach in to the water stored within.
 Read the new reports about phthalates.
 You’ll learn about the health risks of consuming those chemicals.

 Yes, there is a very simple and affordable solution.
 You can save thousands of dollars of year and have pure water to drink, cook with and shower in.
 All that you have to do is by a “point-of-use” or home water filter that is truly effective.

 Now, this is important, all of the drinking water filters on the market are not the same.
 I have evaluated the product performance data for all of the home water purifiers on the market.
 Some of them should not actually be called “home water purifiers”, because they don’t truly purify.

 Here’s a brief overview…

-- Reverse osmosis home water filter (brands include GE Smart Water and Ever-Pure) is expensive, unnecessary and ineffective.
+- Reverse osmosis home water filters (brands include GE Smart Water and Ever-Pure) are expensive, unnecessary and ineffective.
 They do not remove chemical contaminants.
 They only “reduce” lead to the federal action level.

 - Single stage granular carbon (brands include PUR and Brita drinking water filters) are cheap to purchase, but require replacement filters every thirty days, which increases their cost of use.
 They do not remove THMs or VOCs or many of the other chemical contaminants mentioned above.

 - Don’t waste your money on off brands.
-Home water filters are not well unregulated.
+Home water filters are not well regulated.
 They don’t have to prove their claims.